Christine Juarbe

 Christine Ann Juarbe (born 1986) is an American fashion model, dancer and actress.
 She was the runner up on the 2nd cycle of Model Latina.

 Career

 Modeling

-In 2009, Juarbe auditioned for Sí TV's reality competition show, Model Latina: Miami, which aspiring models compete against each other in fashion and cultural challenges.
+In 2009, Juarbe auditioned for Sí TV's reality competition show, Model Latina: Miami, in which aspiring models compete against each other in fashion and cultural challenges.
 It was filmed in Miami, Florida.
-Juarbe and Codie Cabral competed in the season finale, where Juarbe was eliminated from the competition finishing second overall.
+Juarbe and Codie Cabral competed in the season finale, where Juarbe was eliminated from the competition, finishing second overall.

 Juarbe continued to model and signed with Q Management in Los Angeles.
 She has modeled for several ad campaigns as well as commercials for G-Unit, Pantene, Dove and MTV Tr3s.

 In January 2010, Juarbe appeared in COED Magazine.